 Avoid Integrated and Netlist Data Flows Slowing Design Starts

 The chaos theory was used by Edward Lorenz early in the 1960s to model weather.
-Given multiple data points and nonlinear behavior, integrated and netlist data flows slow design starts because of nonlinear behavior.
+Given multiple data points and nonlinear behavior, integrated circuit and synthesized netlist data starts because of nonlinear behavior.
 Just like the weather which is difficult to model and predict.

 In my mind’s eye, I see PCB development with all its moving pieces and parts an organized model of the final product.
 Each piece is akin to a graph with rules and processes.
 If the overall framework repeats, you have nonlinear, complex unity without breaking the whole.
 Instead, as schematic and PCB tools have developed, different frameworks were used to produce complexity and disorganization.